All Episodes

 Okay, sir.

-Um, well, just had a few questions, actually.
+Well, just have a few questions, actually.

-Oh, and just for you, I'm listening to your show, WWNC in Asheville, North Carolina.
+Oh, and just for you, I'm listening to your show, WWNC, in Asheville, North Carolina.

 Yes, sir.

-On a 37-tube AM radio.
+On a 37 Tube AM radio.

 Good, good.